 Cost: The total you spent over the timeframe you’re reviewing.

 Conversions: The number of desired actions (typically sales or leads) generated.
 If you don’t have conversion tracking established for your program, you obviously won’t see any data here.
 For information on setting up conversion tracking in AdWords, see 2 Options for Google AdWords Conversion Tracking.
-It’s important to note that converted clicks (how many clicks turned into 1 or more conversions) will be retired in March 2017.

 Conversion Rate: The percentage of clicks that resulted in conversions.
 This is primarily impacted by the quality of your landing page and website.
 Many marketers, even seasoned veterans, will often try to modify/optimize ad copy to improve conversion rate.
 While this can have some impact, good landing page testing and optimization will likely yield better results.